One of Us

 In 1991 my parents had to make a radical decision.
 Yugoslavia, the country in which they were happily living was no longer save.
 My father, with his heart full of disappointment, disgust and fear, turned his back on everything he knew.
 The country that he grew up in did not only disappear but destroyed itself from the within.

 As a child I was sure my father came from another universe.
 He wasn’t like any of my friends fathers, he had a strange accent, wore old-fashioned clothing and always seemed to be occupied with this other country we were from.

-But what are we really referring to when we say ‘One of ours?’
+But what are we really referring to when we say ‘One of us?’
 What does it mean to be born somewhere? and isn’t it best to forget about things that are no longer there?

-In ‘One of Ours’ my father and I hit upon a journey through space and time in a universe that resembles the limbo that many immigrants enter.
+In ‘One of us’ my father and I hit upon a journey through space and time in a universe that resembles the limbo that many immigrants enter.
 Using the medium in a performative way, I’m trying to show how a difficult relationship with one’s own country and history can have a disturbing affect on the relationship you have with the people you love most.

 One of Ours has been developed within the IDFA & NPO-workshop and is still in progress.